Inplex-sys/inplex-sys/README.md

     <p>
         <img width="100" align="left" src="https://github.com/Inplex-sys/inplex-sys/assets/69421356/1df44418-23d8-43e1-8988-ae55f3d98b0b"/>
         <h3><a href="https://github.com/Dark-Utilities/The-Reverse-Lab">The Reverse Lab</a></h3>
-        <h4>A repo that contains malwares that have been reversed, and investigations about malicious organizations</h4>
+        <h4>A repo that contains malwares that have been reversed, and investigations about malicious organizations.</h4>
     </p>
     <hr>
     <br>
     <p>
         <img width="100" align="right" src="https://github.com/Inplex-sys/inplex-sys/assets/69421356/8441719e-e233-439a-9778-43566230b711">
         <h3><a href="#">Espnix</a></h3>
-        <h4>An Open-Source Unix like system that is made to run on ESP32 and STM32 micro-chips with a re-implementation of Busybox</h4>
+        <h4>An Open-Source Unix like system that is made to run on ESP32 and STM32 micro-chips.</h4>
     </p>
     <hr>
     <p>